Archive & Sync

 Archive import

-birdclaw import archive parses a Twitter/X archive ZIP and writes everything into the canonical SQLite tables: tweets, likes, bookmarks, profiles, DMs, and (when present) blocklists.
+birdclaw import archive parses a Twitter/X archive ZIP and writes everything into the canonical SQLite tables: tweets, likes, bookmarks, profiles, followers/following edges, DMs, bundled media files, and (when present) blocklists.

 It is idempotent.
 Re-running on the same archive replays the import without producing duplicates, so you can import, then re-import after a fresh archive download to top up.